 - 15 days after your second AstraZeneca dose - this vaccine may be called ‘Vaxzevria’ or ‘Covishield’

 - 14 days after your second Moderna dose - also known as ‘Spikevax’

 - 14 days after the Johnson & Johnson vaccine ‘Janssen’ - this is a single dose vaccine

 If there is a COVID-19 outbreak

 Visiting will usually be limited if there is an outbreak of COVID-19 in the care home.
-These limits should be in place for as little as possible.
+These limits should be reasonable and in place for as short a time as possible.

 When you should not visit

 Do not visit a nursing home or residential care facility if you have: